Dr. Ruth Gehrmann

 wiss.
 Mitarbeiterin, Abteilung Banerjee

-My PhD project focuses on organ transplantation in speculative fiction and employs a new historicist approach to interrelate works of different forms of writing.
-By engaging with life writing, for instance doctor’s autobiographies, works of medical research and fictional representations of medical procedures, I emphasize intrinsic ties between these publications and underline their shared interest in speculation.
+My dissertation Future T/Issues: Organ Transplantation in Medical and Literary Narratives, employs a new historicist approach to interrelated works of different forms of writing.
+By engaging with life writing, for instance doctor’s autobiographies, works of medical research and examples of speculative fiction, I emphasize intrinsic ties between these publications and underline their shared interest in speculation.
+I developed the project within the DFG Research Training Group “Life Sciences – Life Writing” at Mainz University.

 Contact